Tashfiquzzaman/Web_Automation_Project-_with-_Selenium-TestNG_-Page-Object-Model/README.md

 The project is organized into the following main components:

 - 📂 `BaseDriver`: Contains driver and page settings.
-- 📂 `Pages`: Includes classes for various website features.
+- 📂 `Pages`: Includes classes for various this website features.
 - 📂 `Tests`: Test cases that use the Page Object Model.

 ## 🏁 Getting Started